ballerina-platform/module-ballerinax-hubspot.crm.object.deals/examples/README.md

 The `ballerinax/hubspot.crm.obj.deals` connector provides practical examples illustrating usage in various scenarios.

-1. [Manage Deals](/examples/sales-pipeline) - see how the Hubspot API can be used to create deal and manage it through the sales pipeline.
+1. [Manage Deals through sales pipeline](/examples/manage-deals) - see how the Hubspot API can be used to create deal and manage it through the sales pipeline.
-2. [Count Deals](/examples/count-deals) - see how the Hubspot API can be used to count the number of deals in each stages of sales pipeline.
+2. [Count Deals in stages](/examples/count-deals) - see how the Hubspot API can be used to count the number of deals in each stages of sales pipeline.

 ## Prerequisites